After a birth centre or hospital birth: what birthing mothers can expect

 Taking it easy

 Sometimes a good day will be just feeding and comforting your baby, getting out of your pyjamas and having a shower.
-This is totally fine.
+This is OK.
 Try to rest whenever you can, and give yourself time to get to know your baby.

 Eating and drinking

-Some days it can be hard to make time to cook a healthy meal, even though you know healthy eating and drinking are important.
-If friends and family offer to cook meals for you, accept them.
+In the early days, you might have less time to cook healthy meals.
+So if friends and family offer to cook meals for you, accept them.
 You can also buy prepared meals, soups and salads for the days when time is short.

 Another way to save time is to shop online and have your groceries delivered.

 Family and friends will be excited to see you and your baby.
 They’ll want to visit you at home.

 It’s OK to say how and when you’d like visitors.
 For example, you can say no to visitors who are unwell.
 And it’s important for your other children and close family members to be up to date with immunisations before meeting your baby.

 Some new birthing mothers give the job of managing visitors to their partners or a trusted friend.
 For example, they might ask family and friends to come in pairs or to wait a few days before visiting.

 It can help to put a ‘Do not disturb’ sign on your front door, use voicemail and switch your mobile phone to silent.